Nozarchos/hackathon_cardiospike/README.md

 # CardioSpike case NO ML model

+More than 70% of deaths in COVID-19 are associated with acute heart failure and thrombosis.
+Clinical diagnostic methods do not allow us to determine the predictors of these problems.

+Participants have to create a covid anomaly detector based on the rhythmogram data.

-17th place out of 29.
+This not ML algorithm took 17th place out of 29.

 https://leadersofdigital.ru/event/63008